Saturday, February 29, 2020

 ADVICE/SUGGESTION:

 We don't want to raise wussified men.
+Teach them to be dangerous, but to always be able to control the danger.
 Love your sons dearly, tenderly--but never coddle them or allow them to play the victim.
 Some of what I said is not politically correct, and you will not hear much of this from some of the books on parenting.
 So YOU will have to teach your boys--starting now.
 It is never too early.
 And once you have trained them and they have mastered these concepts, they will stand out from the rest of the world.
 They will be different than most--but in such a good way!

 Contact me for any further advice.